ing-bank/lion/docs/components/switch/use-cases.md

 `;
 ```

-## With checked-changed handler
+## With model-value-changed handler

-You can listen for a `checked-changed` event that is fired when the switch is clicked.
+You can listen for a `model-value-changed` event that is fired when the switch is toggled.

 ```js preview-story
 export const handler = ({ shadowRoot }) => {